Could Blake Shelton Be Quitting Country Music? ‘The Voice’ Coach Says Next Album May Be His Last

 — Doak After Dark (@DoakAfterDark) April 30, 2017

 Are you shocked to hear that Blake Shelton might quit making new albums?
 Do you feel like he might try something different instead?
-Sound off in the comments section below, and don’t miss new episodes of The Voice on NBC.
+Sound off in the comments section below and don’t miss new episodes of The Voice on NBC.

 [Featured Image by Rick Diamond/Getty Images]